 - Term 3 - 20 Jul to 25 Sep

 - Term 4 - 12 Oct to 18 Dec

 Name the file in this way: [School ID]ATT[Term start date_Term end date] e.g. 1234ATT28Jan19-12Apr19

 SMS vendors have provided instructions showing how to create the Attendance Data Files:

-Data should be sent using the secure Ministry’s School Data Portal.
+Data should be sent using the Ministry’s Secure Data Portal.
 This is the same portal that many schools use to send in the .moe file for Roll Returns.